hpe-storage/horizon-hpe-storage-ui/README.rst

     tools/with_venv.sh pip install -i https://testpypi.python.org/pypi horizon_ssmc_link

-To enable it in Horizon, 'cd' to your horizon directory, and then copy and paste the following commands into your shell to create a horizon to SSMC config file::
+To enable it in Horizon, from your Horizon directory, copy and paste the following commands into your shell to create a horizon to SSMC config file::

     cd openstack_dashboard/local/enabled